Flow Research is conducting a new

 materials change resistance to the flow of current when they are strained

 or compressed.
-A piezoresistive
+A piezoresistive pressure sensor consists of a

-pressure sensor consists of a micro-machined silicon diaphragm that has a
+micro-machined silicon diaphragm that has a piezoresistive strain gauge

-form of a Wheatstone Bridge Circuit.
-As
+arranged in the form of a Wheatstone Bridge Circuit.
+As pressure

-through it.
-As a result, the
+it.
+As a result, the output of the Wheatstone Bridge is

-output of the Wheatstone Bridge is proportional to pressure.
+proportional to pressure.

 Capacitive

 pressure sensors use a thin diaphragm as one plate of a capacitor.
+This

-The diaphragm is exposed to a reference pressure on one side and to
+exposed to a reference pressure on one side and to the process pressure on

-changes cause changes in the capacitance.
+the other.
+Pressure changes cause changes in the capacitance.
+Pressure

 Pressure